-- (ii) the period beginning on the date the application was initially submitted for the approved animal drug product under subsection (b) of section 512 and ending on the date such application was approved under such section. - (5)(A) In the case of a product which is a veterinary biological product, the term means the period described in subparagraph (B) to which the limitation described in paragraph (6) applies. - (B) The regulatory period for a veterinary biological product is the sum of -- - (i) the period beginning on the date the authority to prepare an experimental biological product under the Virus-Serum-Toxin Act became effective and ending on the date an application for a license was submitted under the Virus-Serum-Toxin Act, and - (ii) the period beginning on the date an application for a license was initially submitted for approval under the Virus-Serum-Toxin Act and ending on the date such license was issued. - (6) A period determined under any of the preceding paragraphs is subject to the following limitations: - (A) If the patent involved was issued after the date of the enactment of this section, the period of extension determined on the basis of the regulatory review period determined under any such paragraph may not exceed five years. - (B) If the patent involved was issued before the date of the enactment of this section and -- - (i) no request for an exemption described in paragraph (1)(B) or (4)(B) was submitted and no request for the authority described in paragraph (5)(B) was submitted, - (ii) no major health or environment effects test described in paragraph (2)(B) or (4)(B) was initiated and no petition for a regulation or application for registration described in such paragraph was submitted, or - (iii) no clinical investigation described in paragraph (3) was begun or product development protocol described in such paragraph was submitted, - before such date for the approved product the period of extension determined on the basis of the regulatory review period determined under any such paragraph may not exceed five years. - (C) If the patent involved was issued before the date of the enactment of this section and if an action described in subparagraph (B) was taken before the date of enactment of this section with respect to the approved product and the commercial marketing or use of the product has not been approved before such date, the period of extension determined on the basis of the regulatory review period determined under such paragraph may not exceed two years or in the case of an approved product which is a new animal drug or veterinary biological product (as those terms are used in the Federal Food, Drug, and Cosmetic Act or the Virus-Serum-Toxin Act), three years. - (h) The Commissioner may establish such fees as the Commissioner determines appropriate to cover the costs to the Office of receiving and acting upon applications under this section.
+- (A) If the patent involved was issued after the date of the enactment of this section, the period of extension determined on the basis of the regulatory review period determined under any such paragraph may not exceed five years. - (B) If the patent involved was issued before the date of the enactment of this section and-

+(i) no request for an exemption described in para-

+- (ii) no major health or environmental effects test described in paragraph (2) was initiated and no petition for a regulation or application for registration described in such paragraph was submitted. or - (iii) no clinical investigation described in paragraph (3) was begun or product development protocol described in such paragraph was submitted, before such date for the approved product the period of extension determined on the basis of the regulatory review period determined under any such paragraph may not exceed five years. - (C) If the patent involved was issued before the date of the enactment of this section and if an action described in subparagraph (B) was taken before the date of the enactment of this section with respect to the approved product and the commercial marketing or use of the product has not been approved before such date, the period of extension determined on the basis of the regulatory review period determined under such paragraph may not exceed two years.

-(Added Sept.
-24, 1984, Public Law 98-417, sec.
-201, 98 Stat.
-1598; amended Nov.
-16, 1988, Public Law 100-670, sec.
-201, 102 Stat.
-3971.)
+(h) The Commissioner may establish such fees as the Commissioner determines appropriate to cover the costs to the Office of receiving and acting upon applications under this section.

+such period, the Secretary shall hold such hearing not (Added Sept.
+24, 1984; Pub.
+L.: 98-417, (§ 201(a)) 1045

-35 U.S.C.
-157 Statutory invention registration.
+§ 157 Statutory invention registration resuper ods to

+(a) Notwithstanding any other provision of this title, the Commissioner is authorized to publish a statutory invention registration containing the specification and drawings of a regularly filed application for a patent without examination if the applicant-

+(1) meets the requirements of section 112 of this

+title:

-- (a) Notwithstanding any other provision of this title, the Commissioner is authorized to publish a statutory invention registration containing the specification and drawings of a regularly filed application for a patent without examination if the applicant -- - (1) meets the requirements of section 112 of this title; - (2) has complied with the requirements for printing; as set forth in regulations of the Commissioner; - (3) waives the right to receive a patent on the invention within such period as may be prescribed by the Commissioner; and - (4) pays application, publication and other processing fees established by the Commissioner.
+- (2) has complied with the requirements for printing, as set forth in regulations of the Commission--5-650Y.18 - (3) waives the right to receive a patent on the invention within such period as may be prescribed by the Commissioner; and

+(4) pays application, publication, and other processing fees established by the Commissioner.